Retrieval-augmented Decoding for Improving Truthfulness in Open-ended Generation: Abstract

 \section{Abstract}

 Ensuring truthfulness in large language models (LLMs) remains a critical challenge for reliable text generation.
-While supervised fine-tuning and reinforcement learning with human feedback have shown promise, they require substantial amount of annotated data and computational resources, limiting scalability.
+While supervised fine-tuning and reinforcement learning with human feedback have shown promise, they require a substantial amount of annotated data and computational resources, limiting scalability.
 In contrast, decoding-time interventions offer lightweight alternatives without model retraining.
 However, existing decoding strategies often face issues like prompt sensitivity, limited generalization, or dependence on internal model states.
-We propose a context-aware adaptive decoding method that leverages a compact reference grounding space, built from \textit{as few as 10 annotated examples} and comprising pairs of context embeddings and next token logits from truthful responses, to enable retrieval-based logit shaping during inference.
-At each decoding step, our method retrieves top-$N$ semantically similar contexts and aggregates their associated next token logits to modify the LLM’s logits.
-Across three open-ended question-answering benchmarks, our approach achieves a 2.8\% average improvement on TruthfulQA and further outperforms existing baselines on both Biographies and WikiQA.
-Experimental results also demonstrate cross-task generalization, with TruthfulQA-derived grounding enhancing biography generation.
-Our model-agnostic, scalable, and efficient method requires only a single generation pass, highlighting the potential of context-aware decoding for factual reliability in LLMs.
+We propose \textbf{Retrieval-Augmented Decoding (RAD)}, a context-aware adaptive decoding method that leverages a compact reference grounding space built from \textit{as few as 10 annotated examples} and comprising pairs of context embeddings and next-token logits from truthful responses, to enable retrieval-based logit shaping during inference.
+At each decoding step, RAD retrieves high-quality semantically similar contexts from this grounding space and aggregates their associated next token logits to modify the model's current logits.
+Across four open-ended generation benchmarks and four LLMs, our method consistently outperforms strong baselines and shows robust cross-task generalization, underscoring the promise of context-aware decoding for enhancing factual reliability.